irisfield/algorithm-analysis/README.md

 # Description
-This project examines general trends in the time performance of bubble, insertion and selection sort algorithms with different ordered data.
+The goal of this project is to examine general trends in the time performance of bubble, insertion and selection sort when sorting data different ordered data.

 # About the Data
 The data consists of the following columns: